Where is the U.S. in school reform now?

 Historically, school reformers have overstated defects in the existing system and made gloomy predictions of disaster.
 Then they have understated difficulties of changing the system by proposing rose-colored solutions.

-Exhibit A is what has occurred over the past three decades.
+Exhibit A is what has occurred over the past three decades in the U.S.

 Market-inspired school reformers, endorsed by policy elites, media and parents, using low U.S. scores on international tests time and again, have blamed chronically low-performing public schools for hampering national economic growth, innovation, and productivity by producing graduates mismatched to the job skills employers needed to compete in a constantly changing global marketplace.

-To solve this serious problem of low academic performance and inadequately prepared graduates, state and federal officials have, over time, created and legislated a school reform agenda containing the following items:
+To solve this serious problem of low academic performance and inadequately prepared graduates, state and federal officials have–between the early 1980s until 2015–created and legislated a federal and state reform agenda containing the following items:

 *Common (and high) K-12 academic standards,